 How do I connect my pc gaming headset to a mobile phone?

 A person can connect their gaming headset to their mobile phone wirelessly if they have a Bluetooth-enabled phone.

 The gaming headset will pair to the phone when it is within range.
 Wired connections do not require the presence of a charging port on the mobile phone.

 How do I connect a headset to my PlayStation 2?

 You’ve just bought a PlayStation 2, and you’ve got a brand new headset.
 Well, congrats!
 Sony makes it easy to use their earlier systems with a dedicated port to plug in your headset.
 All you need to do is purchase an adapter and an HDTV cable, and you’re good to go.
 How do I connect a headset to my PlayStation 2?

 A person can connect their gaming headset to their PlayStation 2 wirelessly if they have a Bluetooth-enabled phone.

 The gaming headset will pair with the PlayStation 2 when it is within range.

 Wired connections do not require the presence of a charging port on the PlayStation 2.

-You have just seen step by step how to connect headset on PC; now you can install everything by yourself.
+You have just seen step by step how to connect a headset on a PC; now, you can install everything by yourself.
 If you have any problems, you can leave your comment in the comment box.
 Also, you can submit your question on this form; you will be answered as soon as possible.
-We hope that our guide can help you connect your headset easily
+We hope that our guide can help you connect the headset easily.